WICG/attribution-reporting-api/AGGREGATE.md

 dict in `aggregatable_trigger_data` can still optionally have filters applied to it just like for event-level reports.

-Note: The `aggregatable_values` field may also be specified as a list of dict, where each dict contains a dict of key-value pair as outlined above as well as optional `filters` and `not_filters` fields, allowing trigger registrations to customize how values are contributed to keys depending on source event data.
+Note: The `aggregatable_values` field may also be specified as a list of dictionaries, where each dictionary contains a dictionary `values` of key-value pairs as outlined above as well as optional `filters` and `not_filters` fields, allowing trigger registrations to customize how values are contributed to keys depending on source filter data.
 If multiple list entries have filters that match the source's filters, only the first entry and its corresponding values will be used.

+For example:
 ```jsonc
 {
   ...,